-First of all it was very helpful that they understood what I was doing, and more importantly why I was doing it.
+First of all, it was very helpful that they understood what I was doing, and more importantly, why I was doing it.

 They will talk about the idea, with you or with others.
-Both is wonderful.
+Both are wonderful.
 So I talked with them, answered questions, discussed disagreements, explained my ideas and took all the feedback I could get.
 Whoever I was talking to, their opinion mattered.

 It is simply a great experience to hear what people think about your project you put so much time and effort into.
-When they appreciate your work and the way you communicate the idea behind it, they will start to follow your project, maybe buy it and in the best case scenario even recommend it to their peers.
+When they appreciate your work and the way you communicate the idea behind it, they will start to follow your project, maybe buy it and, in the best case scenario, even recommend it to their peers.

 What’s the best feedback you received about your product?

-“Hello, my friend and I just wanted to say how beautiful your typeface is!
+“Hello, my friend, and I just wanted to say how beautiful your typeface is!
 We are deeply inspired by Japanese calligraphy and design.
 While procrastinating instead of doing work, we stumbled upon it and we instantly fell in love.
 I, myself will purchase the typeface, and my friend is still considering it.
 Thank you for making such a beautiful typeface!”

 I like to stumble upon unknown design projects or portfolios that didn’t get that much attention.

 There are so many great designers we haven’t ever heard of.
 They are not easy to find and it is more of a lucky shot when you find such treasures online.

 The most inspiration I got for Nihon was through a small book by Tanizaki Jun’ichirō called „In Praise of Shadows“.
 It’s not about typography or graphic design, it’s about Japanese aesthetics in general, and it caught my attention for Japanese design and culture.

 I began to rummage Pinterest for Japanese typography, then books and exhibitions, and then I finally began to draw my first sketches for Nihon.